PrivateSky/whys/README.md

  This project is a research project, use carefully.
 We still analyse performance implications and imagine solutions and new features.

- Major milestones in front:
- - integrate with SwarmESB
+ Major milestones in front: integrate with asynchron library and SwarmESB